-Vitamin C is a powerful antioxidant that helps strengthen the immune system as well as resistance against various kinds of infections.
+Vitamin C is a powerful antioxidant that helps strengthen the immune system as well as help develop resistance against various kinds of infections.

 Not only that, but vitamin C also lowers the production of histamine in your body which is involved in allergic reactions.

 - Eat more vitamin C-rich foods such as papayas, oranges, lemons, tomatoes, bell peppers, berries, kiwi, broccoli and dark leafy greens.